• Home

 • Increase efficiency in identifying and connecting individuals with the appropriate level of care during their time of crisis

-• Understand Extreme Risk Protection Orders including the parameters of New York State's ERPO Law and its impact on suicide prevention and rates
+• Understand Extreme Risk Protection Orders including the parameters of Net York State's ERPO Law and its impact on suicide prevention and rates

-This is a free program with dinner provided.
-There will be excellent opportunities to interact and network with our vendors including the Buffalo VA Medical Center and MLMIC Insurance.
-This program offers an outstanding opportunity to enhance your knowledge of suicide prevention strategies while connecting with colleagues and community partners committed to improving mental health care.
+This is a free, in person program with dinner provided.
+There will be excellent opportunities to interact and network with our vendors including the Suicide Prevention Coalition of Erie County, Crisis Services, Upstate New York Poison Control, the Buffalo VA Medical Center, and MLMIC Insurance.
+This program offers an outstanding opportunity to enhance your knowledge of suicide prevention strategies while connecting with colleagues and community partners committee to improving mental health care.

 Thank you to our key supporter!
 MLMIC Insurance